-Education Cess is an additional levy that is applied on the basic tax liability of an assessee by the Government for generating some additional revenue.
-This revenue as suggested by its name would then be used for funding primary, secondary and higher education.
-Education cess should be paid by every taxpayer irrespective of the type they belong to i.e., corporate or non-corporate.
-The rates at which the cess should be paid would be determined by the annual budget and currently the same is 3% and shall be paid on the amount of income tax plus surcharge (if any).
+Education Cess is an additional levy imposed by the government on the basic tax liability of an assessee to generate extra revenue.
+This revenue, as suggested by its name, would then be used to fund primary, secondary, and higher education.
+Education cess should be paid by every taxpayer, irrespective of their type, i.e., corporate or non-corporate.
+The rate at which the cess should be paid would be determined by the annual budget, and currently, it is 3% and shall be paid on the amount of income tax plus surcharge (if any).

-The fund which is generated via education cess from taxpayers of the country will be utilized by the government for the building and betterment of the educational infrastructure of the country.
-It will also be used for improving the quality of the education given to the mass of the country along with the betterment of their health and living standards through the arrangement of midday meals, the opening of new colleges and schools which are coming under the government.
+The fund, generated through education cess from taxpayers, will be utilised by the government for the development and improvement of the country’s educational infrastructure.
+It will also be used to improve the quality of education provided to the country’s masses, along with enhancing their health and living standards through the arrangement of midday meals, the opening of new colleges and schools, which are being established under the government.

-This fund is also used for providing educational loans for the students who are coming from backward or low-income backgrounds such that they are given equal opportunity for gaining a quality education.
-It is also utilized for the payment of salaries to the staff and faculties working in the Government-funded schools, colleges, and other educational institutions along with funding specialized schemes for the students.
+This fund is also used to provide educational loans for students from disadvantaged or low-income backgrounds, so that they are given equal opportunities to gain a quality education.
+It is also utilised for the payment of salaries to staff and faculty working in government-funded schools, colleges, and other educational institutions, along with funding specialised schemes for students.

 Computation of Educational Cess

-Under education cess, we can say that there are two variants which are education cess and secondary and higher secondary education cess.
-This in total i.e., 3% shall be applied on the income tax plus surcharge amount if any.
-A health cess of 1% will also be added to this which makes it to a total of 4%.
+Under the education cess, there are two variants: education cess and secondary and higher secondary education cess.
+This, in total, i.e., 3% shall be applied on the income tax plus surcharge amount, if any.
+A health cess of 1% will also be added to this, making the total 5%.

 Tax on Total Income INR 27,500